Finding Position from Velocity or AccelerationExercises 45–48 giv... | Channels for Pearson+

 1

-Start by integrating the acceleration function a(t) = 9.8 with respect to time t to find the velocity function v(t).
-This involves finding the antiderivative of a constant function.
+Start by integrating the acceleration function a(t) = 32 with respect to time t to find the velocity function v(t).
+This involves finding the antiderivative of 32.

 Verified video answer for a similar problem: